adjective (fitter, fittest)

-- Provide someone or something with the necessary equipment, clothes, or other items for a particular situation: the cabin had been fitted out to a high standardMore example sentences
+- Provide with the necessary equipment, supplies, clothes, or other items for a particular situation: the cabin had been fitted out to a high standardMore example sentences

 - On leaving the school the boys were fitted out with clothes and given a bible and a Book Of Common Prayer.

 - The next four weeks will be very busy fitting it out with furniture and equipment and making it clinically clean.

 - He said doctors on duty will have a taxi available to them at all times to drive them to patients and the car will be fitted out with high quality medical equipment, like a mini-ambulance.

 fit someone up

 - British informal Incriminate someone by falsifying evidence against them.Example sentences